Polls: Dems lead in Arizona and Ohio Senate races, but Florida contest remains tight

 A “wide open” GOP primary race in Arizona

-The NBC/Marist poll of Arizona finds that the contest for the GOP Senate nomination in Arizona is tight, with 30 percent of GOP voters backing McSally, one of the state’s congresswomen; 28 percent behind Ward, a former state senator; and 21 percent supporting Arpaio.
+The NBC/Marist poll of Arizona finds that the contest for the GOP Senate nomination is tight, with 30 percent of Republican voters backing McSally; 28 percent behind Ward, a former state senator; and 21 percent supporting Arpaio, the former sheriff.

-“This primary contest is wide open,” said Lee Miringoff, the director of the Marist College Institute for Public Opinion, which conducted these three state polls for NBC News.
-“More than one-in-five potential GOP voters are undecided, and the total proportion of persuadable voters in this contest reaches 41 percent when those who might change their mind about their current choice are included.”
+“This primary contest is wide open,” said Lee Miringoff, the director of the Marist College Institute for Public Opinion, which conducted the three state polls for NBC News.
+“More than one-in-five potential GOP voters are undecided, and the total proportion of persuadable voters in this contest reaches 41 percent when those who might change their mind about their current choice are included,” he said.

 Nearly half of Democrats are undecided in Florida’s gubernatorial race